skerr924/budget-tracker/README.md

 # Description

 This is a simple budget tracker which allows users to track their income and spending on a transaction-by-transaction basis, automatically calculating their remaining balance as new transactions are added.
+This application is set up with a web manifest and a service worker to make it a fully functional PWA.

 # Table of Contents